lenrisa/gamebase-connect4/README.md

 Any line - horizontal, vertical or diagonal guarantees a win.
 If the board is filled and neither of the players managed to form a line of 4 the game ends in a draw.
 The player can see where their piece will fall in the board.
+If you move try to move the piece "out of the screen" it will re-appear on the other side.
 Use `arrows` to move and `space` to drop the piece.
 To quit the game press `q`, to restart (go back to menu) press `r`.